7 Places to Look for Free Money

-If you or a family member worked for a company with a pension plan and were terminated because the company went bankrupt or was bought out by another company, you or your relative (or his or her estate if deceased) may be eligible to receive benefits from the Pension Benefit Guaranty Corporation, which is a U.S. Government Agency.
+Suppose you or a family member worked for a company with a pension plan and were terminated because the company went bankrupt or was bought out by another company.
+In that case, you or your relative (or his or her estate if deceased) may be eligible to receive benefits from the Pension Benefit Guaranty Corporation, which is a U.S. Government Agency.

 The PBGS is currently holding about $200 million in unclaimed benefits for more than 36,000 people.
 That averages nearly $5,500 per person.
 To see if you might have anything coming your way, you can perform a search at Finding a Lost Pension.